jac-uk/admin/VUE3_UPGRADE.md

   return this.$filters.formatDate(this.value, (this.displayMonthYearOnly ? 'month' : ''));
 },
 ```
++ Local filters should be removed and replaced with computed props or local methods, see: https://v3-migration.vuejs.org/breaking-changes/filters.html
 + Use 'emits' to specify any events that are emitted by the component:
 ```
 emits: ['close', 'confirmed'],